 When Shoulder Arthroscopy Is Recommended

 Your doctor may recommend shoulder arthroscopy if you have a painful condition that does not respond to nonsurgical treatment.
-Nonsurgical treatment includes rest, physical therapy, and medications or injections that can reduce inflammation.
+Nonsurgical treatment includes rest, physical therapy, and medications or injections that can reduce inflammation and allow injured tissues to heal.
 Inflammation is one of your body's normal reactions to injury or disease.
 In an injured or diseased shoulder joint, inflammation causes swelling, pain, and stiffness.

 Injury, overuse, and age-related wear and tear are responsible for most shoulder problems.
 Shoulder arthroscopy may relieve painful symptoms of many problems that damage the rotator cuff tendons, labrum, articular cartilage, and other soft tissues surrounding the joint.